Judge orders Louisiana to keep 3 death row inmates cool

 BATON ROUGE, La.
-(AP) — A federal judge has ordered prison officials to continue using new measures for controlling dangerous heat levels for three medically vulnerable inmates on Louisiana’s death row.
+(AP) — A federal judge ordered prison officials to continue using new measures — including the use of modified ice chests sometimes called “Cajun coolers” — to control dangerous heat levels for three medically vulnerable inmates on Louisiana’s death row.

-The judge stopped short of requiring the installation of air conditioning — saying the low-tech remedies officials experimented with last summer have worked.
+Attorneys for the state and for inmates said they were reviewing the order.

-Attorneys for the state and for inmates said they were reviewing the ruling.
+The ruling is the latest in a 2013 civil rights lawsuit filed by the Promise of Justice Initiative, a New Orleans-based nonprofit group, on behalf of condemned killers Elzie Ball, Nathaniel Code and James Magee.
+All three men have high blood pressure, along with other health conditions that their lawyers say the heat could make worse.

 Most Read Stories